6/1/2006 | State of Nebraska fees increase |

 Quest Diagnostics "Positivity Rate" is 400% times higher in the "For Cause" or reasonable suspicion catergory than the next highest rate, "Random testing".
 28.2% of 5.8 million employees tested in 2003 were found positive for drugs.
 Full report at: http://www.questdiagnostics.com/employersolutions/DTI_07_2004/dti_index.html

-Nuciforo backs bill to help summer camp owners Open this result in new window Berkshire Eagle - Jun 17 11:43 PMBOSTON -- Summer camp operators would be allowed to "conditionally" employ counselors and volunteers while a state-mandated criminal background check is ongoing, under legislation advancing on Beacon Hill.
+Nuciforo backs bill to help summer camp owners Berkshire Eagle - Jun 17 11:43 PMBOSTON -- Summer camp operators would be allowed to "conditionally" employ counselors and volunteers while a state-mandated criminal background check is ongoing, under legislation advancing on Beacon Hill.

 Employers have a new way to test for illicit drug use in the workplace, and it doesn't involve taking blood, urine or even hair samples.
 DrugWipe, a new thermometer-like device developed by New York-based Global Detection & Reporting Inc., can detect drugs in amounts as small as a nanogram, with a mere swipe across the forehead or any other surface with which an employee may have come in contact, according to Roger F. Dietch, chief executive officer.
 The patented product has been used by the Drug Enforcement Administration, the Federal Bureau of Investigation and the U.S. Customs Service, according to a brochure Mr. Dietch was distributing at RIMS.
 It is not known, however, whether anyone at the conference was able to verify the accuracy of this new test for drug abuse.